-The OEB denies Environmental Defence's request to carry out a community survey in the community of Eganville as part of this proceeding.
-Consistent with its findings in the Bobcaygeon community expansion proceeding, the OEB has provided a number of additional comments below.
+The OEB denies Environmental Defence's request to carry out a community survey in the community of Bobcaygeon as part of this proceeding.

 Similar to the request to submit evidence to support the heat pump evidence discussed above, the consideration of Environmental Defence's request to submit survey evidence to ascertain the economic impact and potential take up of cold climate electric heat pumps necessitates a review of the pertinent aspects of the NGEP, and the OEB response and implementation of the same to date.